dingchaozhang-tc/ml_production/blog_post_draft.md

   - If we see any type of math, there’s a good chance we can replace it with some built-in Numpy function Both of these points are really focused on replace non-vectorized Python code with optimized, vectorized, low-level C code.

+- Parrelization
+Our goal is to enable our machine learning application to process and make predictions on hundreds of requests and events per second, and the event volume wil only get larger and larger when more and more passenger cars with embedded connectivity are on road.
+To reduce the overall processing time for parallel processing is a mode of operation where the task is executed simultaneously in multiple processors in the same server, and with library like gunicorn, we can further optimize the performance of the machine learning if served from a Flask API, using the 3 types of concurrency provided by gunicorn: workers, threads, pseudo-threads.

 - Use builtin functions and libraries
 Builtin functions like sum, max, any, map, etc are implemented in C. They are very efficient and well tested Guido's Python Patterns - An Optimization Anecdote is a great read: